Rojodu/Project_2/README.md

 Once we had the sketch we could do the final task which was to create the databases.
 Using pgAdmin we created the Postgres file named crowdfunding_db_schema.sql and the Postgres database.
 Using the schema we created the four tables (campaign_table.sql, category_table.sql, contacts_table.sql, & subcategory_table.sql).

-That was all that was required for ETL Project Two.
-We hope you enjoyed it as much as we do.
+That was all that was required for ETL Project Two.\n We hope you enjoyed it as much as we do.